nots1dd/litemuSH/README.md

 In case it DOES NOT work, check the following :

 a.
-In `main.sh` the `$src` variable should be the directory where you cloned litemus
+In `main.sh` the `$src` and other variables should be the directory where you cloned litemus

 b.
 If you do not have proper song metadata (might be a random mp3 file), lmus is NOT BUILT to play such media and will bug out in its UX